|

 and deprivation.

-part of the East Manchester Regeneration Scheme and has benefited
+part of the East Manchester Regeneration Scheme and has benefitted

 from the input of significant funding and new employment opportunities